HNK Solicitors HNK Solicitors

 Similarly, if you were detained under unlawful circumstances which affected you medically or financially, you may be entitled to unlawful detention compensation.
 We hope this post has given you a better understanding of how long can police hold you in custody for and your rights whilst being held under police detention.

-If you’ve experienced police misconduct or unlawful detention why not get in touch with HNK?
+If you’ve experienced police misconduct or unlawful detention, why not get in touch with HNK?
 You can call us on 0151 668 0813, or fill in the form on our website.
 Our initial consultations are free and non-obligational.
-It can be an important step in recovering from the impact of police misconduct whilst in their custody.
+It can be an important step in recovering from the impact of police misconduct while in their custody.